shreyas-desai/shreyas-desai/README.md

 ## About Me

 - 🎓 **Education:** Master's in Computer Science at Stevens Institute of Technology *(Sep '23 - May '25)*
 - 🌍 **Location:** Exploring the world of tech from wherever the code takes me!
+(Formally speaking, USA :D)

 ## What I've Been Up To